ayushgml/Uber-Clone-App/README.md

 Uber Clone made using REACT NATIVE

 *This project is under construction*
-I will be using React Native, Redux, Google and Appple Maps and more.. to make this Project!
+I will be using React Native, Redux, Google and Appple Maps, TailwindCSS and more.. to make this Project!